marzukia/blog/content/posts/demographic-analysis-census.md

 <img src="/images/spatialflow.png" style="width: 100%">

-* A collection of addresses were located fort each store of the representative sample, a geographic buffer of 2KM was then applied.
+* A collection of addresses were located for each store of the representative sample, a geographic buffer of 2KM was then applied.
 * The area of an intersection between a buffered point and a Statistical Area shape is calculated, this value is then applied to the count.
 * Overlapping buffer zones is an issue, however, I've used percentages rather than nominal values to mitigate this issue.